argonautproject/provider-directory/pages/_includes/future.md

 ####  Additional Development for a Robust Provider Directory

 Throughout the development of the Argonaut Provider Directory several additional important items were reviewed for a robust Provider Directory.
-This page summarizes those additional items and ongoing development.
+This page summarizes items under development, or things that should be considered for future efforts.

-####  Provider Speciality and Provider Role
+####  Provider Specialty, Provider Role, and Other Vocabularies

 The Argonaut Provider Directory Implementation Guide uses NUCC for classification of the provider.
-The [Argonaut Provider Directory Provider Speciality (NUCC)] and [Argonaut Provider Directory Provider Role (NUCC)] value sets are included in this guide.
-The development team discussed the folllowing limitations of NUCC:
+The [Argonaut Provider Directory Provider Specialty (NUCC)] and [Argonaut Provider Directory Provider Role (NUCC)] value sets are included in this guide.
+The development team discussed the following limitations of NUCC:

--   Speciality Classification - NUCC isn't hierarchial and doesn't support the query 'return all cardiologists' without the creation of new value sets.
+-   Specialty Classification - NUCC isn't hierarchal and doesn't support the query 'return all cardiologists' without the creation of new value sets.
 -   Missing Roles - There are several NUCC entries that don't include a generic 'Role' Classification.
 For example, 'Radiology' doesn't have a code.
--   Missing Specialities - 'Music Therapist' doesn't include any specialities.
-When this occurs, this guide recommends populating both Role and Speciality with same code.
+-   Missing Specialties - 'Music Therapist' doesn't include any specialties.
+When this occurs, this guide recommends populating both Role and Specialty with same code.
 -   Mapping - Many systems don't classify providers by NUCC in their clinical system.
-The use of NUCC, or another classificaiton terminology, will require mapping for each system.
+The use of NUCC, or another classification terminology, will require mapping for each system.

+Additionally, other elements, such as Location.type, would benefit from a more robust value set.
+When a Provider Directory is balloted, all value sets should be reviewed.

 ####  Affiliate Relationships